escobard/aws-cloud-apps/client/ui/README.md

 # UI

 A simple React User Interface (UI) to interact with Notes CRUD operations.
+This application expects the GraphQL API to be available on `localhost:4000` and the PostgreSQL database available on `localhost:5000`.

 ## Quickstart

 [Node.js v20+](https://nodejs.org/en/) is required.

 A valid `.env` is required.
 Refer to `.env.example` for the environment variables that the application expects.

 With the following commands, you can quickly populate environment variables from `.env` within a bash terminal: